 Clinical features include depression, feeling of guilt, negativity and insensitivity to pain.
 The patients may also believe that they are paralyzed or have auditory or smell-based hallucinations.

 People affected by this disorder cannot recognize their own face and do not show any interest in social life or pleasure.
 They are always paranoid and neglect their own hygiene.
 They have a suicidal tendency or may harm themselves.
 They lose sense of reality and have distorted view of the world.

 - Germination stage: In this stage, the patient shows characteristic features of depressive mood, extreme worry of unwellness and excessive fear of one’s illness, despite medical treatment.

 - Blooming stage: In this stage, the patient experiences true features of the syndrome i.e. delusion of being dead or immortal; this stage is associated with anxiety and negativism.

-: Antidepressants, antipsychotics and mood stabilizers are used in the treatment of Cotard’s syndrome.
+- Antidepressants, antipsychotics and mood stabilizer medications: Antidepressants, antipsychotics and mood stabilizers are used in the treatment of Cotard’s syndrome.
 Based on the underlying condition, the patient should be treated with a single drug or combination of medications.
 Mood stabilizers have beneficial effects in patients with bipolar disorder.